Steve-Bulgin/PROG3210_A2/README.md

 - ~~Delete One/Add from db~~
 - ~~Custom listview adapter for handling player lists~~
 - ~~Slide animation on swipe~~
+- Mark main menu buttons if player selectected
+  - Maybe use local storage so that choices persist?

 ### Otherwise good!!!!!